phantom2810/k8s-ml/README.md

 (which uses command substitution to get the ID of any running container using our `ml-app` image, then stops it).

-### Transfer a saved model to the remote host

-This is a "bring your own model" activity!
-You should have already trained a model, saved it as `model.keras`, and downloaded your saved model.

-Use `scp` to transfer this file to `~/k8s-ml/app` on your "node-0" host.

-Then, repeat the steps in the "Containerize the basic web app" and "Deploy the basic web app" sections, i.e.

-    docker build -t ml-app:0.0.1 ~/k8s-ml/app
-    docker tag ml-app:0.0.1  node-0:5000/ml-app:0.0.1
-    docker push node-0:5000/ml-app:0.0.1

-and then

-    docker run -d -p 32000:5000 node-0:5000/ml-app:0.0.1

-> **Debugging your service**: if something goes wrong, you can use `docker run -p 32000:5000 node-0:5000/ml-app:0.0.1` to run your service *without* detaching from it, so that you can see output (including error messages).

-(For a model that is very large, it may take a few minutes - even up to 10 minutes - before the container is ready to accept requests.)

-Use your model to classify an image.
-Make sure your "deployed" model returns the same result for your custom test image as it did in the Colab notebook.
-Also note the inference time (the first inference may take much longer than subsequence predictions, so discard the first result.)

-Also check the resource usage during inference with

-    docker stats $(docker ps -q -f ancestor=node-0:5000/ml-app:0.0.1)

-When you are finished, stop the container by running:

-    docker stop $(docker ps -q -f ancestor=node-0:5000/ml-app:0.0.1)

 ## Exercise: Deploy your service using container orchestration (Kubernetes)

 In the previous exercise, we deployed a container by running it directly.
 Now, we will deploy the same container using Kubernetes, a platform for container orchestration.